hydren/terrarium/BUILDING.md

       * SDL2_ttf
       * SDL2_gfx
       * SDL2_mixer
+* To use SFML as backend (experimental), all main SFML libraries are required:
+      * sfml-system
+      * sfml-window
+      * sfml-graphics
+      * sfml-audio

 ### Testing the executable
 Run the program by executing the produced binary in the same folder where the `resources` folder is located: `./<your-copied-folder>/terrarium`.